BrookeHeck/city-explorer/README.md

 ## Architecture
 - React
 - Bootstrap React and Bootstrap
+- Axios

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: -->

 08-22-2022 4:00pm - Application calls LocationIQ API and uses the data received to display the city, county, country, and coordinates of the city.
 A map is also displayed.
+08-23-2022 7:32pm - Application now has a fully-functional express server, with a GET route receiving weather data

 ## Credit and Collaborations